May 1, 2024

 • Innovations in Technology: Advances in technology, such as mobile phone-based drunk driving detection systems, enhance the ability to monitor and detect impaired driving more efficiently and accurately, helping to identify drivers with a blood alcohol concentration (BAC) above the legal alcohol limit.

-Integrating mobile technology in this area reflects the dynamic nature of law enforcement tools and the commitment to leveraging technology for greater safety and prevention.4 As these technologies continue to evolve, they offer promising pathways to reduce further the incidence of driving under the influence (DUI), enhancing road safety for all.
-Breathalyzer tests, both traditional and technologically advanced, are essential components of a comprehensive strategy to combat drunk driving and ensure that drivers stay below the legal alcohol limit, reflecting the ongoing dedication to public health and safety.
+Integrating mobile technology in this area reflects the dynamic nature of law enforcement tools and the commitment to leveraging technology for excellent safety and prevention.4 As these technologies continue to evolve, they offer promising pathways to reduce further the incidence of driving under the influence (DUI), enhancing road safety for all.

 Quick Tip